 7) Zimbali Country Club

-The superb Tom Weiskopf course (former South Africa PGA and British Open Champion) descends from Zimbali Lodge down the valley to the Indian Ocean.
+The superb Tom Weiskopf course (former British Open Champion) descends from Zimbali Lodge down the valley to the Indian Ocean.
 This course is both challenging and beautiful, offering world-class conditions for top players and higher handicap players alike.

 Zimbali has an abundance of natural features which include constant changes in elevation.
-A combination of mature indigenous trees and vegetation and some beautiful wetland areas with natural steams and ponds.
-All creating a dramatic and beautiful setting.
-The course thus combines links, coastal and parkland vegetation and offers one of the most breathtaking and scenic golf experiences in the world.
+A combination of mature indigenous trees and vegetation, and some beautiful wetland areas with natural steams and ponds all create a dramatic and beautiful setting.
+The course thus combines links, coastal and parkland vegetation.
+Plus, it is one of the most breath-taking and scenic golf experiences in the world.

-The Zimbali course has two distinct sides, with some holes in open former sugar cane fields and many others cutting through the indigenous forest and coastal wetlands.
+The Zimbali course has two distinct sides.
+Some holes lie in open former sugar cane fields.
+Many others cut through the indigenous forest and coastal wetlands.
 It boasts spectacular sea views from the 14th to 18th holes.
 The par 3 13th hole is probably the most scenic on the course, bordered by natural wetlands.
-The stylish Country Club and Golf Shop completes the experience plus you have the choice of the Zimbali Lodge or Zimbali Resort to stay.
+The stylish Country Club completes the experience.
+Plus you can stay at the Zimbali Lodge, the Fairmont Zimbali Resort or other nearby boutique hotels.

 The short but hazardous 13th is played over a crocodile-infested waterhole in the shape of the continent of Africa.
-Inhabiting the water hazard are 38 crocodiles, some of them nearly two metres long so it’s best to leave your ball if you hit a wayward shot into the water.
+Within the water hazard are 38 crocodiles, with some of them nearly two metres long!
+So it’s best to leave your ball if you hit a wayward shot into the water.

-The rich green fairways of the course offer a dramatic contrast to the arid bushveld backdrop and the barren waste bunkers – a special feature of this intriguing course.
+The rich green fairways of the course offer a dramatic contrast to the arid bushveld backdrop and the barren waste bunkers, which is a special feature of this intriguing course.
 The desert style design of the golf course is quite unique amongst South Africa’s green parkland and links courses.